 - 7.1 Total resources of £1.466 million are available for the Planned Maintenance Programme incorporating works and fees.
-This is funded by previously agreed budgets. - 7.2 Should there be any slippage from the 2016-2017 Planned Maintenance Programme, related to works committed but not yet completed, then it is proposed to put this forward as an earmarking seeking approval as part of the 2016/17 final accounts process, to be submitted to Cabinet. - 7.3 The Planned Maintenance Programme for 2017/18 will have partial VAT exemption implications for the council but these can be contained within the de minimus limit for 2017/18 - 7.4 The financial implications are detailed in the attached Appendix A
+This is funded by previously agreed budgets.
+The current estimated costs total £1.583 million.
+This report is not however seeking additional resources, as a number of the costs within the proposed programme are estimated at this stage and through effective procurement it is anticipated that efficiencies can be made to enable the specified programme to be delivered within budget. - 7.2 Should there be any slippage from the 2017-2018 Planned Maintenance Programme, related to works committed but not yet completed, then it is proposed to put this forward as an earmarking seeking approval as part of the 2017/18 final accounts process, to be submitted to Cabinet.

+- 7.3 The Planned Maintenance Programme for 2018/19 will have partial VAT exemption implications for the council but these can be contained within the de minimus limit for 2018/19 - 7.4 The financial implications are detailed in the attached Appendix A